tanaynistala/pacbot/README.md

 # PacBot
-Repository for the Harvard Undergraduate Robotics Club's PacBot team
+Repository for the Tufts Robotics Club's PacBot team.
+Forked from [Harvard URC's repository](https://github.com/HarvardURC/Pacbot/tree/master/src/gameEngine), and modified to update the Python version and include an Anaconda environment.

 > NOTE: Because this repository includes submodules, it should be cloned using `git clone --recursive`.

-The rules for PacBot and helpful images can be found at our website: https://harvardrobotics.com/pacbots
+The rules for PacBot and helpful images can be found at HURC's website: https://harvardrobotics.com/pacbots

-Codebase for 2021-2022 can be found in the ***master*** branch.
-Codebases for past years can be found in their respective branches.

 The current Pacman game code can be found in 'src/gameEngine'.
 The README there describes how to run the game.